-- And; with - Note: "And" and "with" are used as synonyms when describing multiple histologies within a single tumor. - Adenocarcinoma; glandular carcinoma; carcinoma - De novo; new tumor; frank (obsolete term) - Multicentric; multifocal - Simultaneous; synchronous; at the same time; prior to first course treatment - Topography; site code - Tumor; mass; tumor mass; lesion; neoplasm; nodule - The terms tumor, mass, tumor mass, lesion, neoplasm and nodule are not used in a standard manner in clinical diagnoses, scans, or consults.
+- And; with - Note: "And" and "with" are used as synonyms when describing multiple histologies within a single tumor. - Adenocarcinoma; glandular carcinoma; carcinoma - De novo; new tumor; frank (obsolete term) - Multicentric; multifocal - No evidence of disease; NED; disease free - Simultaneous; synchronous; at the same time; prior to first course treatment - Topography; site code - Tumor; mass; tumor mass; lesion; neoplasm; nodule - o The terms tumor, mass, tumor mass, lesion, neoplasm and nodule are not used in a standard manner in clinical diagnoses, scans, or consults.
 Disregard the terms unless there is a physician's statement that the term is malignant/cancer - o These terms are used ONLY to determine multiple primaries - o Do not use these terms for casefinding or determining reportability - Type; subtype; variant